bluesky/bluesky/doc/source/tutorial.rst

     If you are a visiting user at a facility that runs bluesky, you can skip this section and go straight to :ref:`common_experiments`.
-A RunEngine will have already been configured for you.
+A RunEngine will have already been configured for you. **If you ignore this and define your own, you may be overriding pre-configured defaults, which can result in data loss.**

     You can type ``RE`` to check.
 You should get something like: